-We formalize the problem of learning the branching heuristic for $\textproc{\#DPLLCache}$ as an MDP.
+We formalize the problem of learning the branching heuristic for $\textproc{\#DPLLCache}$ as a \emph{Markov Decision Process} (MDP).
 In our setting, the environment is \texttt{SharpSAT}, which is deterministic except for the initial state, where an instance (CNF formula) is chosen randomly from a given distribution.
 A time step $t$ is equivalent to an invocation of the branching heuristic by the solver (Algorithm~\ref{alg:sharp_dpll}: line \ref{alg:line:branch_select}).
 At time step $t$ the agent observes state $s_t$, consisting of the component $\phi_t$ that the solver is operating on, and performs an action from the action space $\mathcal{A}_t = \{l|l\in\mathcal{L}(\phi_t)\}$.
 The objective function is to reduce the number of decisions the solver makes, while solving the counting problem.
-In detail, the reward function is defined by,
+In detail, the reward function is defined by:

-If not finished, episodes are aborted after a predefined maximum number of steps, without receiving the termination reward.
+If not finished, episodes are aborted after a predefined max number of steps, without receiving the termination reward.

-\textbf{Training with Evolution Strategies.} With the objective being defined, we observe that for our task, the potential action space as well as the horizon of the episode can be quite large (up to 20,000 and 1,000, respectively).
-As ~\cite{vemula2019contrasting} shows, the exploration complexity of an action space-exploration RL algorithm (e.g, Q-Learning, Policy Gradient) increases with the size of the action space and the problem horizon.
-On the other hand, a parameter space-exploration algorithm like ES is independent of these two factors.
-Therefore, we choose to use a version of ES proposed by~\cite{DBLP:journals/corr/SalimansHCS17} for optimizing our agent.
+\paragraph{Training with Evolution Strategies} With the objective defined, we observe that for our task, the potential action space as well as the horizon of the episode can be quite large (up to 20,000 and 1,000, respectively).
+As~\citet{vemula2019contrasting} show, the exploration complexity of an action-space exploration RL algorithm (e.g, Q-Learning, Policy Gradient) increases with the size of the action space and the problem horizon.
+On the other hand, a parameter-space exploration algorithm like ES is independent of these two factors.
+Therefore, we choose to use a version of ES proposed by~\citet{DBLP:journals/corr/SalimansHCS17} for optimizing our agent.